byte-mayank/moviex/README.md

 npm run dev
 ```

-4. Once the installation is complete, you can start the app in development mode using the following command:

 5. The app should now be running on `http://localhost:3000`.
 Open your preferred web browser and visit the provided URL.

 ## Usage